MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-checklist.md

 |--|--|
 |Server names|Unique name for each server you wish to deploy.|
 |Active Directory cluster name|Name of your cluster in Active Directory.|
-Active directory object prefix|Name of the object prefix for the Active Directory domain.|
+Active Directory object prefix|Name of the object prefix for the Active Directory domain.|
 Active directory OU|Name of the organizational unit (OU) for the Active Directory domain.|
 |Active Directory FQDN|Fully-qualified domain name (FQDN) for the Active Directory domain.|
 |Active Directory credentials|Username and password for the deployment user pre-created in the Active directory account.|